 Once that is done, remove the thigh bone and slice them up into servable pieces.
 Serve the legs whole, because YES.

 You want the tenderest pieces of perfect breast meat, and you get that by roasting it to 155 (it has come up in temp to about 165 by now, which is goddamned perfect) and then slicing it against the grain.
 Just, trust me for once.
+Fuck it, don't trust me, trust Anne Burrell, who is better at this sort of thing than all of us:

 Listen — this is short on pictures and long on text.
 I didn’t take pictures of the finished product because I suck at taking pictures and my wife is really good at it, and well, there were a lot of things happening, and I was hosting and kind of drunk.
 Honestly, I didn’t even remember that I put my shirt in the wash later that night, and my wife and I got into a small fight about whether or not it happened.
 So — no pictures of the way the plate looks.